 Jim Larsen and the auto accident attorneys at GJEL deposed all available witnesses, including the California Highway Patrol officers responsible for investigating the accident.
 Thanks to a detailed investigation, GJEL was able to confirm that the husband was not involved in a lane change at the time of the collision and that the fault was solely that of the other driver.
 Using the testimony of the husband and three adult children, GJEL was also able to show the loving relationship that each had with the accident victim.

-With the help of expert testimony and physical evidence, GJEL established that it was the severity of the impact by the defendant’s truck that generated the force resulting in the fatal accident.
+With the help of expert testimony and physical evidence, our GJEL car accident attorney established that it was the severity of the impact by the defendant’s truck that generated the force resulting in the fatal accident.

 $6,500,000 Jury Verdict